ONSdigital/dp/MODULES.md

 ```
 It should also create `go.sum` file.

+If you need specific version of dependencies you can edit this file with the specific versions you require.
+See the
+[Golang Modules guide](https://blog.golang.org/using-go-modules) for details on versioning.

-If you now run `go test ./...` you should see output similar too:
+If you run the tests for you module now you should see output similar too:
 ```
     $ go test ./...
     go: finding <SOME_DEPENDENCY> vX.X.X